giocip/HEADERONLY_num7/README.md

 ### Create a directory on your SYSTEM MULTIPLATFORM and

-- With your favourite editor create num7.h and num7.cpp file and copy it along with your c++ app.cpp file in that same folder
+- With your favourite editor create num7.h and copy it along with your c++ app.cpp file in that same folder

 - Ok!